 We will create a space in Canvas for all existing Blackboard Organizations, and enroll all Organization Leaders in those spaces.
 Organization Leaders will be notified when these spaces have been created.
 Given the ongoing nature of Blackboard Organizations, content will not be automatically migrated.
 When you are ready, Organization leaders can export content from their Blackboard Organization and import it into Canvas.
 Enrolling Participants can be handled by following these instructions.
 If you need assistance with the content import, please submit a Blackboard content import request.

-What if I need access to content in Blackboard beyond June 12, 2020?
+What if I need access to content in Blackboard beyond the retirement date?

-While direct access to Blackboard content ends for faculty and students on June 12, 2020 at 11:59 p.m, a small number of designated Pitt staff will retain access to Blackboard archive content beyond that date for record keeping purposes.
+While direct access to Blackboard content ends for faculty and students late in the fall 2020 term, a small number of designated Pitt staff will retain access to Blackboard archive content beyond that date for record keeping purposes.
 While the exact details of this arrangement are still being finalized with the vendor, faculty and administrators who need access for requirements like accreditation and students completing G/I grades will be able to request help from Pitt staff to access that information.
 Administrators with accreditation requirements or other record keeping concerns are encouraged to contact us via this general request form.

 When can I access Canvas to start learning how to use it?

-Demo courses have been created for all faculty and teaching assistants, and can be accessed via canvas.pitt.edu.
-If you do not have a demo course but would like one, you can arrange it by submitting a Canvas demo course request.
-Please note that demo courses are only for demonstration and content development and cannot be used to begin teaching with Canvas before the summer 2020 term (2207).
+Canvas is available right now via the MyPitt portal, AskCathy, and directly at canvas.pitt.edu.
+In addition to summer 2020 term courses, demo courses have been created for all faculty and teaching assistants. f you do not have a demo course but would like one, you can arrange it by submitting a Canvas demo course request.
+Please note that demo courses are only for demonstration and content development and cannot be used to teach with Canvas.
 Copying content from a demo course into an official 2207 course is a relatively simple process.

 When can I start teaching with Canvas?